 Pola Damonte/Getty Images

 Gulf Coast, Florida

-For baseball fans, it is hard to beat easy access to two handfuls of MLB Spring Training sites but Florida’s gulf coast is about much more than just March baseball.
-The gulf coast of the Sunshine State is an affordable year-round destination for families.
-Enjoy fine sandy beaches, easy access to Disney and Orlando just a couple hours away, low price rental homes and hotels, the beautiful Marie Selby botanical gardens, and Clearwater Marine Aquarium, home of Winter the famous dolphin.
+For baseball fans, it is hard to beat easy access to two handfuls of MLB spring training sites, but Florida’s Gulf Coast is about much more than just March baseball.
+The Gulf Coast of the Sunshine State is an affordable year-round destination for families where you can enjoy sandy beaches, easy access to Disney and Orlando just a couple of hours away, low-priced rental homes and hotels, the beautiful Marie Selby Botanical Gardens, and the Clearwater Marine Aquarium, home of Winter, the famous dolphin.

 Charlottesville and Richmond, Virginia

 Visiting Jefferson’s Monticello and learning about its complicated history is a must for any American who cares about our nation’s roots.
 Conveniently, the college town of Charlottesville and neighboring Richmond (about an hour east) offer so much more to round out a family vacation.
 In Richmond, there’s affordable sporting action in the form of the Kickers, a USL (second division) professional soccer team; a tremendous free fine art museum; and the funky Carytown neighborhood, where you’ll find cool shops and eateries.
 When you stay at the Hilton Downtown in the capital, you’ll be within walking distance to everything of interest in Richmond, and also have a pool to unwind in at the end of the day.